 There are two main types of VAWT, specified by their rotor types: The Darrieus rotor VAWT and the Savonius rotor VAWT.
 The Savonius rotor works drag-based and is normally used for purposes with very low energy demand, such as small pumping systems or rotating advertisements (BWE, 2020).
 Under its drag-based system, the wind pushes the blades such that the rotation speed is always lower than the wind speed (Cace et al., 2007).
 The traditional Darrieus rotor has curved blades and works lift-based, which makes it possible for the rotor to spin faster than the wind speed (Cace et al., 2007).
 Therefore, the Darrieus-rotor produces energy more efficiently than the Savonius rotor (Cace et al., 2007; BWE, 2020).
 Variations of the original Darrieus rotor that perform more efficiently than the traditional form are the H-Darrieus rotor with straight blades (BWE, 2020; Jüttemann, 2020) and the helical VAWT (Rezaeiha et al., 2020).
-Both last mentioned rotor types should be considered when selecting a specific roof installed VAWT for the urban environment.
-Figure 3 displays a H-Darrieus rotor VAWT (A) and a helical VAWT (B) that are currently available on the market.
+Both lastly mentioned rotor types should be considered when selecting a specific roof installed VAWT for the urban environment.
+Figure 3 displays a helical VAWT (A) and a H-Darrieus rotor VAWT (B) that are currently available on the market.

-Figure 3: Vertical Axis Wind Turbines (VAWT): A - helical VAWT B - H-Darrieus rotor VAWT
+Figure 3: Vertical Axis Wind Turbines (VAWT)